CSE512-15S/a3-asnchstr/readme.md

 json, so that the javascript could easily scale the selection properly, and filter the points properly.

+One of the hardest design challenges was figuring out how to make the three different histograms visible at the same time and visually distinct.
+In the end I gave them each lines to show trends of nearby data, and gave them very distinct colors, as well as drew the ones rendered closer to the back in thicker line so that they could never by occluded by one in front of them.

 The project took about twelve person hours to implement.
 Most of the time was spent polishing aspects of the interface and learning d3.
 A basic version was finished in about eight person hours, and then